 - Glial Cells – another type of brain cells, no cell body, support and protection for neurons, hold neurons in place, help supply oxygen and nutrients, remove or clean up dead neurons

-- Chemical messengers sent into the synapse by an electrical charge in the axon, released at synaptic gap to communicate with dendrites of another neuron, impacted heavily by exercise, nutrition and state management tools, levels of the different neurotransmitters have a profound effect on emotion, perception, memory, alertness, and energy
+- Chemical messengers sent into the synapse by an electrical charge in the axon, released at the synaptic gap to communicate with dendrites of another neuron, impacted heavily by exercise, nutrition, and state management tools, levels of the different neurotransmitters have a profound effect on emotion, perception, memory, alertness, and energy

 - GABA - inhibits the firing of neurons, important in learning and memory